 A release from Cornell Cooperative Extension, this details what electrification means, how it works, and lists the benefits of “electrifying.”

 • Health Care Reform: Working towards changing New York State and national laws to provide healthcare for all people.
-Currently focusing on getting Single Payer Healthcare passed in the New York State Legislature.
+This group is currently tracking privatization as well as medical debt issues.
 Contact Judy Jones jwj2@cornell.edu.

 • Your action team here!